habibaadam/react-weather-app/README.md

 This is a simple React weather app that allows users to check the weather and see foreecast of weather conditions in various cities.

+## Features
+* Displays the time and day of any city searched
+* Displays the weather temperature in either Celsius or Fahrenheit(toggling between C and F on website)
+* Displays the forecast of the specified city for the next 5 days

 ## Short Demo

 ![Alt text](src/images/weather.gif)